 It’s important to stop here and note two things:

-- MIPS is exclusive to South Florida Sinus and Allergy Center.
+- MIPS is exclusive to Florida Sinus & Snoring Specialists.
 You won’t find it at other sleep doctors or specialists

 - MIPS is designed to treat obstructive sleep apnea caused by a softened palate or an overextended uvula